 Smart farming: Agriculture 4.0

 The agricultural sector is undergoing a digital transformation.
 Data on soil conditions, water requirements and plant growth obtained from agricultural machinery or satellites has long since helped to calculate the optimum amount of fertiliser needed and to increase yields per hectare.
-The BayWa subsidiary FarmFacts has now developed an interoperable system for this purpose under the name NEXT Farming.
-It helps farmers to collect the proper data, apply that data smartly and thereby optimise processes both on the farm and in the field.
-The system has a modular design and can be adjusted in line with farm size and cultivation method.
+BayWa subsidiary FarmFacts has now developed an interoperable system for this purpose: NEXT Farming helps farmers collect the right data, use it intelligently and thus optimize processes on the farm as well as in the field.
+The system has a modular design and can be adjusted according to farm size and cultivation method.
 In 2020, BayWa also launched sales of its Dino agricultural weeding robot, which is controlled via satellite navigation, being particularly gentle on the soil and low in pesticides by combating weeds mechanically.

 Feedstuffs based on wood